techtanzeel/collado-io/src/markdown/blog/stumbling-on-happiness/index.md

 > We compare with the past instead of with the available.

-It is much easier to remember the past rather than generate new possibilities — thus I’ll tend to compare the present with the past when I should be comparing the present with the possible instead.
+It is much easier to remember the past rather than generate new possibilities — thus I'll tend to compare the present with the past when I should be comparing the present with the possible instead.

 People are more likely to purchase a vacation package that has been marked down from $600 to $500 than an identical package that costs $400 that was on sale the previous day for $300.
 We end up preferring bad deals that have become decent deals to great deals that were once amazing deals.